Skip to content

 • May take years to become vested (there’s typically a vesting period for employer contributions)

-• Easily accessible to nearly everyone (a savings account can be called an IRA.)
+• Easily accessible to nearly everyone (even a savings account can be called an IRA.)

-• More flexible than 401(k)s: relatively liquid funds
+• More flexible than 401ks: funds are relatively liquid

 • Earnings can grow tax-deferred